 Benefits of Buying an Old House

-4. They Can Have More Character
+4. Houses Often Have More Character

 From mature trees and charming curb appeal, to unique or sometimes classical historical details and features, old homes almost always have more character than new homes.
 In fact, one of the most desirable aspects of an older home is their unique character.
 There is a special charm with the living history and memories they contain.